Midi Nation is supported by our great readers. We might get a commission if you buy gear through a link on this page [at no additional cost to you].

 - Best for desktops: Audioengine D1

-For recommendations, questions, or doubts, leave a comment below – I’ll jump in and answer as soon as I can.
+For recommendations, questions, or doubts, send me an email – I’ll jump in and answer as soon as I can.